yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

    - As a minor contributor the dietician would be referenced as the author of a CarePlan, performer of an Observation, or assessor of a ClinicalImpression.
 These in turn would be linked to the Encounter.

-### **Encounter Structure and Heirarchy**
+### **Encounter Structure and hierarchy**

 Any discussion of Encounters inevitably has to consider the topic of how Encounters are structured and grouped.
- - The FHIR Encounter Resource includes the "partOf" field, which allows Encounters to be linked into structures and heirarchies.
+ - The FHIR Encounter Resource includes the "partOf" field, which allows Encounters to be linked into structures and hierarchies.
  - It is also possible to link to an Episode of Care

  There is a need to balance the desire to accurately model the complexity of real-life vs the need to provide a simple model which is easy for Data Consumers to understand and to reliably display.
-Experience suggests that offering a plethora of varying complex heirarchical structures from different care settings makes the task of a Data Consumer extremely challenging.
+Experience suggests that offering a plethora of varying complex hierarchical structures from different care settings makes the task of a Data Consumer extremely challenging.

  ***A three-level maturity model for Encouter structures is therefore defined:***

   - **Maturity Level 1 - Simple flat list of Encounters**

     This is the basic level which all Data Providers and Consumers MUST support.
-It consists of a simple flat list of Encounters with no heirarchy whatsoever.
+It consists of a simple flat list of Encounters with no hierarchy whatsoever.

-     - Much of the value comes from this list and, for Direct Care purposes at least, it is not difficult for a clinician to look at the times and locations and deduce what has occured.
+     - Much of the value comes from this list and, for Direct Care purposes at least, it is not difficult for a clinician to look at the times and locations and deduce what has occurred.
       - ***A important use-case is messaging-based consumers*** - eg Ambulance Transfer of Care and Subscription Notifications.
 These consumers see the world as a real-time stream of Encounter-based events.
-In this world-view it is difficult to comprehend heirarchy - and indeed the ultimate set of interrelationships may not even be known as the initial Encounter event unfolds. ***It is therefore extremely important that all of the necessary information can be conveyed as a "flat" stream of Encounter messages***.
+In this world-view it is difficult to comprehend hierarchy - and indeed the ultimate set of interrelationships may not even be known as the initial Encounter event unfolds. ***It is therefore extremely important that all of the necessary information can be conveyed as a "flat" stream of Encounter messages***.

-      The basic model is therefore of standalone Encounters which have a full set of information populated to give a complete picture of what occured.
+      The basic model is therefore of standalone Encounters which have a full set of information populated to give a complete picture of what occurred.

       A specific implication of this is in the use of the "hospitalization" structure which, despite the name, can be used to convey important admission and discharge information relevant to any care-setting:
        - A hospitalization structure MUST be included on every Encounter